 The 35% rate mentioned earlier for officer MCSAP function is a benchmark of basic MCSAP road personnel and does not apply to CR personnel.
-During FFY 2019 the KSP completed 46 reviews with reduced staffing levels, but up from 35 reviews performed in FFY 2018, also at reduced staffing levels.
-The KSP expects to complete 78 reviews as described above during FFY 2021 and beyond.
+During FFY 2020 the KSP completed 50 reviews in spite of challenges caused by the COVID-19 pandemic, but that was still up from 46 reviews performed in FFY 2019.
+The KSP expects to complete 45 reviews as described above during FFY 2021 and beyond due to reduced staffing levels for the foreseeable future.